 Tandoori masala is especially used in North Indian cuisine.
 A very popular Indian appetizer is paneer tikka which uses tandoori masala blends.
 The masala it self can also be used to give smoky flavor to dishes.
 A fusion dish such as tandoori tacos or tandoori masala mac and cheese tastes great.

-DIY Garam Masala Substitute
+DIY Garam Masala (Easy Substitute Recipe!)

 - 1 measuring spoon